 Build a Geodesic Dome Greenhouse!

 So I hear you want to build a greenhouse.
-You're tired of this frigid weather, you want to get some starts going early, or maybe you just have a hankering to grow some things that prefer to grow in warmer climes.
-Whatever your reasoning, you're probably a little bit daunted by all the options available when it comes to building greenhouses and hoop houses for your garden.
+You're tired of this frigid weather, you want to get some starts going early, or maybe you just have a hankering to plant a few things that prefer to grow in warmer climes.
+Whatever your reasoning, you're probably daunted by all the options available when it comes to building greenhouses and hoop houses for your garden.
 Which is why I think you might be intrigued by this geodesic dome greenhouse tutorial featured on Hometalk.

-Before we delve into the specifics of how to build your own greenhouse in this distinctive shape, it's worth taking a moment to talk about why you might want to consider it (aside from the fact that, hey, domes look cool).
-This construction method is highly efficient, able to contain a large volume with a relatively small surface area, which is critically useful with a greenhouse -- you'll spend less and have a bigger space.
-In addition, the geodesic dome shape handles high winds better than others, which can be a concern for greenhouses; their lightweight design can make them vulnerable to storm damage, while domes tend to be more sturdy.
+Before we delve into the specifics of how to build your own greenhouse in this distinctive shape, it's worth taking a moment to talk about why you might consider it (aside from the fact that, hey, domes look cool).
+This construction method is highly efficient, able to contain a large volume with a relatively small surface area, so you'll spend less money yet have a bigger space.
+In addition, the geodesic dome shape handles high winds better than others, which can be a concern for greenhouses; though their lightweight design can make them vulnerable to storm damage, domes tend to be more sturdy.

 The dome design works by setting up a series of struts connected into triangular shapes which are in turn bolted together to create a spherical shape.
 To build one, you're going to need wood lengths, greenhouse plastic, screws, hinges, and latches.
 If you want something a little fancier, you can get an automatic opening system for windows (to open and close them automatically according to heat and humidity conditions in the greenhouse).